Biochar for Chickens & Other Poultry

 Biochar absorbs ammonia

-Through a chemical reaction, biochar can absorb nitrogen from ammonia, a highly harmful gas.
+Biochar can reduce ammonia by holding nitrogen.
 Doing so reduces the ammonia's toxicity, benefiting poultry and helping protect the environment from harmful emissions.
 In poultry operations, a decrease in ammonia levels can lead to improved bird comfort and welfare, fostering a more productive farming ecosystem.

 Biochar regulates moisture content

-Another result of biochar’s porous structure, it’s able to effectively retain water, acting like a sponge by holding onto moisture that can be made available to plants and poultry.
+Another result of biochar’s porous structure is it’s able to effectively retain water, acting like a sponge by holding onto moisture reduing the need to vent production houses.
 In poultry housing, the moisture regulation properties of biochar can help create a more comfortable environment for chickens, reducing stress levels and improving overall health.

 Excessive moisture can lead to respiratory problems and an increased risk of diseases.
 By integrating biochar into bedding materials, farmers can effectively absorb excess moisture for a drier and more hygienic living space for the birds.